ROCm/MIVisionX/apps/mivisionx_winml_yolov2/README.md

 ### Step 2.
 Build the app using MIVisionX_winml_YoloV2.sln on Visual Studio.

 ### Step 3.
 Run tests
-Open up the command line prompt and use the following commands to run the tests.
+Open up the command line prompt or Windows Powershell and use the following commands to run the tests.
 #### Usage:

 * Image